National Road Series

-The National Road Series is a series of bicycle races held each year in Australia, constituting the chief domestic road racing competition for cyclists.
+The National Road Series (NRS) is a series of bicycle races held each year in Australia, constituting the chief domestic road racing competition for cyclists.
+In March 2024, organizers announced it would end after 2024 to make way for the ProVelo Super League.

 Overview

 The series is organised by Cycling Australia.
 It includes one-day races, multi-stage tours, and criteriums.
 Races have been broadcast on SBS in past years.
 Since 2012, when Subaru became the naming rights sponsor, the series has also been known as the Subaru National Road Series.

 The series has produced many major UCI World Tour riders including Caleb Ewan, Grace Brown and Patrick Bevin.